unexpected-yeti/class-notes/iteo/Systemsoftware/index.md

 ## Prozess-Status Wechsel
 Der Prozess-Status Wechsel geschieht wie folgt:
-1. Save context of the proessor
+1. Save context of the proessor (Registerinhalte, Daten, etc.)
 2. Update the Process Control Block Status (currently “run”)
 3. Move the Process Control Block to the queue
-4. Select another processor for it’s execution
+4. Select another processor for it’s execution (Scheduler kommt zum Einsatz)
 5. Update the Process Control Block and update the Memory Management Data Structures.
 6. Restore the context of the processor, such that he continues at the same point he stopped